-The World Health Organization estimates some 300 million people suffer from depression worldwide.
-Many of these people live in low and middle income countries where mental health services are chronically under-resourced or unavailable.
+Around the world, women experience depression at twice the rate of men.
+And of the millions who struggle with depression, many live in low and middle income countries where mental health services are chronically under-resourced or unavailable.
 StrongMinds tackles this issue by treating impoverished African women suffering from depression.

 StrongMinds’ model uses group interpersonal psychotherapy (IPT-G) to facilitate treatment by community health workers.
 IPT-G is a proven depression treatment supported by clinical trial success in Africa.